 2. Make a more considered effort to PROPERLY PROFILE job requirements.

-Work-trials (which our firm uses) are also a good alternative way for Employers to assess candidates’ competency and softer skills, such as communication skills and teamwork.
-Work-trials provide the same opportunity to the job applicant to assess suitability of the Employer and their comfort in working with potential colleagues.
+Work trials (which our firm uses) are also a good alternative way for Employers to assess candidates’ competency and softer skills, such as communication skills and teamwork.
+Work trials provide the same opportunity to the job applicant to assess the suitability of the Employer and their comfort in working with potential colleagues.

 WE HAVE SUGGESTED AN IDEAL SCENARIO.

-So for a start, a lower-hanging fruit would be effectively quantifying the hard skills required for the role, and work with that as a baseline.
+So for a start, a lower-hanging fruit would be effectively quantifying the hard skills required for the role, and working with that as a baseline.